aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/management/delete-worksheet-from-spreadsheet/_index.md

 ### Use Aspose.Cells Cloud SDKs

-Using an SDK is the fastest way to develop, as it abstracts low‑level details and lets you delete a worksheet with minimal code.
+Using an SDK is the fastest way to develop, as it abstracts low-level details and lets you delete a worksheet with minimal code.
 Please check the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.

 The following code examples demonstrate how to call Aspose.Cells web services using various SDKs: